NixOS/rfcs/rfcs/0097-no-read-store-dir.md

 Some users might also want to do things like `chmod o-r /nix/store`, which gives you the interesting property that you can not access paths you do not already know of.
+Do note that given that all processes can by default read `/proc/cmdline`, they can still read your system's closure, which makes it an insufficient solution for security in many cases.
 This, however, is also entirely optional and is not the default in any way.

 # Detailed design